nathanielrb/mu-search-testing-framework/readme.md

 - The project directory (where the `docker-compose.yml` file is located) needs to be shared as `/dkr`
 - an empty data folder must be created and shared as `/data`

+The project name (directory) must also be specified, to ensure correct naming and networking.

 ```
   musearchtest: